-The Read Unique ID command accesses a factory-set read-only 128bit number that is unique to each device.
+The Read Unique ID command accesses a factory-set read-only 128bit number that is unique to each GD25VQ16C device.
 The Unique ID can be used in conjunction with user software methods to help prevent copying or cloning of a system.

-The Read Unique ID command sequence: CS# goes low \rightarrow sending Read Unique ID command \rightarrow 3-Byte Address (000000H) \rightarrow Dummy Byte \rightarrow 128bit Unique ID Out \rightarrow CS# goes high.
+The Read Unique ID command sequence: CS# goes low $\rightarrow$ sending Read Unique ID command $\rightarrow$ Dummy Byte1 $\rightarrow$ Dummy Byte2 $\rightarrow$ Dummy Byte3 $\rightarrow$ Dummy Byte4 $\rightarrow$ 128bit Unique ID Out $\rightarrow$ CS# goes high.
+The command sequence is show below.
+Figure 30.

-Figure 29.
 Read Unique ID Sequence Diagram

-7.26.
+3.3V Uniform Sector GigaDevice Dual and Quad Serial Flash 7.26.
 Program/Erase Suspend (PES) (75H)

 The Program/Erase Suspend command "75H", allows the system to interrupt a page program or sector/block erase operation and then read data from any other sector or block.
-The Write Status Register command (01H) and Erase/Program Security Registers command (44H, 42H) and Erase commands (20H, 52H, D8H, C7H, 60H) and Page Program command (02H / 32H) are not allowed during Program/Erase suspend.
+The Write Status Register command (01H/31H/11H) and Erase/Program Security Registers command (44H, 42H) and Erase commands (20H, 52H, D8H, C7H, 60H) and Page Program command (02H / 32H) are not allowed during Program/Erase suspend.
 Program/Erase Suspend is valid only during the page program or sector/block erase operation.
 A maximum of time of "tsus" (See AC Characteristics) is required to suspend the program/erase operation.

-The Program/Erase Suspend command will be accepted by the device only if the SUS bit in the Status Register equal to 0 and WIP bit equal to 1 while a Page Program or a Sector or Block Erase operation is on-going.
-If the SUS bit equal to 1 or WIP bit equal to 0, the Suspend command will be ignored by the device.
-The WIP bit will be cleared from 1 to 0 within "tsus" and the SUS bit will be set from 0 to 1 immediately after Program/Erase Suspend.
+The Program/Erase Suspend command will be accepted by the device only if the SUS2/SUS1 bit in the Status Register equal to 0 and WIP bit equal to 1 while a Page Program or a Sector or Block Erase operation is on-going.
+If the SUS2/SUS1 bit equal to 1 or WIP bit equal to 0, the Suspend command will be ignored by the device.
+The WIP bit will be cleared from 1 to 0 within "tsus" and the SUS2/SUS1 bit will be set from 0 to 1 immediately after Program/Erase Suspend.
 A power-off during the suspend period will reset the device and release the suspend state.
-The command sequence is show in Figure 30.
+The command sequence is show in Figure 34.